Walsh (surname): 15th century and clan conflicts

+17th century and civil war

+As a major fortification, Carrickmines Castle had an extensive curtain wall flanked by towers protecting an area of some acres.
+Within this was a settlement with a variety of wooden and stone buildings, mills, and a keep or hall house in the centre.
+The site still contains impressive defences, hewn into bedrock, and human remains from when the castle was overwhelmed in 1642.
+In the Irish Rebellion of 1641, the Catholic Walshs, who owned the castle, sided with the native Irish and the Confederate attempt to create the first independent Irish parliament.
+They paid dearly – as a focus of the Irish Confederate Wars, the castle was besieged by English forces, and when it was retaken, over 300 of the Walsh, O'Byrne, and O'Tooles were massacred.

+Also during the Irish Rebellion of 1641, William Walsh was taken prisoner after the siege of Crean's Castle in Sligo.

 During the Wars of the Three Kingdoms the Walsh of the Mountains family in Kilkenny took up arms against Oliver Cromwell and as a result, their stronghold of Castlehale was besieged and taken in 1650.
 The survivors were executed and thrown into a burial pit at the bottom of a hill near the castle.
 In the nineteenth century, their remains were uncovered during road building near the hill.

+In modern times

+According to John Grenham writing in 1993, Walsh was then among the five most numerous surnames in Ireland.

 Motto

-The Walsh family Motto in Latin is ‘Transfixus sed non mortuus’.
-Translated to in current English as ‘Pierced but not dead’.
-Many translations incorrectly translate ‘Transfixus’ to ‘Transfixed’ which is a literal translation.
-In most coats of arms you will only see the shield, many images omit the ‘Pierced’ or ‘impailed’ swan, which gives the translation greater context and meaning.
+The Walsh family motto in Latin is "Transfixus sed non mortuus", which is translated to current English as "Pierced but not dead".
+Many translations incorrectly translate "Transfixus" to "Transfixed", which is a literal translation.
+In most coats of arms you will only see the shield, many images omit the "pierced" or "impaled" swan, which gives the translation greater context and meaning.
 There are many views on the meaning behind the translation, however, most coats of arms would denote a statement of positivity.
-Many believe the pierced or impaling is a sign of resilience and strength.
+Many believe that the piercing or impaling is a sign of resilience and strength, signifying perseverance regardless of injury.